Do you want to switch the language?

 Germany

-Kapsch TrafficCom (KTC) has signed a contract for a groundbreaking Cooperative Intelligent Transport Systema project with the German Autobahn GmbH of the Federal Government in October 2023.
+Europe's largest cooperative Intelligent Transport Systems (C-ITS) project for regular highway traffic Kapsch TrafficCom signed in October 2023 a contract for a groundbreaking C-ITS project with the German Autobahn GmbH of the Federal Government.

 Melbourne, Australia